bharati-21/AZMLND_Operationalizing_ML/README.md

   ![Image of log output](Images/logs_py_run.png)

-* Below are screenshots showing that the deployed model's application insights have been enabled.
+* Below is a screenshot showing that the deployed model's application insights have been enabled.

   ![Image of Application insights enabled true](Images/app_insights_enabled.png)